 Best for – History – Hampton Court (8 miles, Difficulty – Easy, Duration – 3 hrs):

-This walk explores the two royal parks next to Hampton Court Palace before making its way back to the palace itself.
+This walk near London explores the two royal parks next to Hampton Court Palace before making its way back to the palace itself.
 The walk leaves Home Park at Kingston Gate and crosses the main road to enter the larger Bushy Park.
 The route goes through the Woodland Gardens to the recently-restored Water Gardens, a reminder of the park’s baroque history.
 It then loops back through the centre of the park and goes along part of the mile-long Chestnut Avenue, past the Diana Fountain to Hampton Court Gate, opposite the palace’s Lion Gates.
 The final part of the walk is through the grounds of Hampton Court Palace.
 At the end of the route you can choose to enter the palace and gardens, though this will come at a cost of around £20.
 It offers an insight into the life of famous British Monarch, Henry VIII.

 YHA stay: YHA London St Pancras

 Best for – Suburban Sundays – Morden Hall Park (2 miles, Difficulty – Very Easy, Duration – 1 hr):